AlexJora/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 Explain why line 4 and line 6 output different numbers.
+First variable has global scope and second one has function scope.
+Both variables are called x but they are different.

 ## Question 2

 Take a look at the following code:
+Variable x has global scope so can be used in the function f1.
+Variable y has function scope and doing console.log(y) will give undefine

 ```
 let x = 10